 Courts worldwide have upheld electronic signatures in landmark cases since the early 2000s

-Electronic signatures are legally binding in virtually every developed country in the world.
-Over 60 nations have enacted specific e-signature legislation, and more than 180 countries recognize electronic signatures under their existing contract law frameworks.
+Electronic signatures are recognized in law across most of the world.
+UNCTAD's Global Cyberlaw Tracker records e-transaction legislation in force in 81% of the countries it surveys, and UNCITRAL records 88 States with legislation based on or influenced by its Model Law on Electronic Commerce (1996).
+The practical question is rarely whether an electronic signature is legal — it is what evidence you can produce if one is challenged, and which document types your jurisdiction excludes.
 In the United States, the ESIGN Act (2000) and UETA (1999) grant electronic signatures the same legal weight as handwritten ones.
 In the European Union, the eIDAS Regulation (2014) provides a unified framework across all member states.
 Similar laws exist in the UK, Canada, Australia, India, Japan, South Korea, Brazil, and dozens more.
 The key requirements are consistent worldwide: intent to sign, consent to electronic process, identity attribution, and document integrity.
-SignForge satisfies all of these through its consent workflow, SHA-256 document hashing, ECDSA cryptographic verification, and immutable audit trail.
+SignForge records each of these: a consent workflow, SHA-256 document hashing, ECDSA cryptographic verification, and an immutable audit trail.
 Every signed document includes a QR code linking to a public verification page where anyone can confirm its authenticity.

 Consent checkbox captures explicit intent to sign and agreement to electronic process